MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs when subnet has delegations.
+Occurs when the subnet has delegations.

 **Resolution**

-To resolve, provide subnet without any delegation.
+To resolve, provide a subnet without any delegation.

 ### Issue: Error when SCOM Managed Instance (preview) is reaching SQL MI `%instance;`

 **Cause**:

-This error can be because of multiple reasons:
+This error can be caused by multiple reasons:
    - SCOM Managed Instance might not have read permissions on the SQL MI or
    - There might be an issue with your VNet/Region.
 For more information, see [Create and configure an SQL MI](/system-center/scom/create-operations-manager-managed-instance?tabs=prereqs-portal#create-and-configure-an-sql-mi-instance).